p4-team/ctf/2020-05-10-spam-and-flags-teaser/environmental_issues/README.md

+# Environmental Issues (pwn or misc, depends on who you ask; 6 flags with varying solve counts)

 The server greets us with
 ```
 Hello!
 Send me a json array of [key, val, arg] lists and I will